jhawe/gameoflife/docs/index.md

 * **GOD**-mode.
 Anytime during the GOL life cycle, the user can simply click or click-drag with the left mouse button to toggle the cells below the mouse pointer*.

 ## Controls
+Before each run, the current environment for the specified options needs to be initialized using the "Init" button in the GUI.
+The following options in the GUI can be used to adjust the behaviour of the GameOfLife:

 |control name|meaning|
 |------|----|